A Lecturer Speaks to an Assembly of Theology Students

 — Henry David Thoreau, Walden

-An antecedent of both Romanticism and Transcendentalism, German Idealism held that the human self (or “transcendental ego)” constructs understanding out of sense impressions by classifying them under universal “categories” that Idealist philosophers considered to be innate in the human mind.
+German Idealism — An antecedent of both Romanticism and Transcendentalism, German Idealism (1780’s – 1830’s) held that the human self (or “transcendental ego)” constructs understanding out of sense impressions by classifying them under universal “categories” that Idealist philosophers considered to be innate in the human mind.
 The categories included Unity, sexuality, plurality, totality, reality, negation, limitation, substance/property, cause and effect, community, possibility/impossibility, existence/non-existence, and necessary/contingent.
 German Idealist philosophers included Immanuel Kant,(1724-1804), Friedrich Schelling (1775-1854) and Georg Hegel (1770-1831).

-In several Essays of this Book, The Path of Continuing Creation recognizes Transcendental experience as an important part of our spiritual lives.
+In several Essays of this Book, The Path of Continuing Creation: The Growing, Organizing, Direction recognizes Transcendental experience as an important part of our spiritual lives.
 It is wonderful to feel “aglow” in the presence of a loved child or partner, in contemplation of a sunset at sea, in the sight of light filtered through green leaves, in beautiful music, in the symmetry of pattern, poetry, and mathematics, and in a million other wonderful things of our world.

 Each such experience prompts a transcendental feeling of personal wholeness with all of Nature.
-However, The Way of G>O>D> holds that transcendental experiences are not “better” or “higher” than practical experiences in the real world nor experiences which enlist reason and analytic thinking and active building – they are just different.
+However, Continuing Creation holds that transcendental experiences are not “better” or “higher” than practical experiences in the real world nor experiences which enlist reason and analytic thinking and active building – they are just different.

 Transcendence Through Creating

-The Book of G>O>D holds that we do not and cannot know if God/G>O>D>/Substance/Nature created the universe because we ourselves cannot stand “outside,” or see “before,” the universe.
+The Book of Continuing Creation maintains that we do not and cannot know if God/Substance/Nature created the universe because we ourselves cannot stand “outside,” or see “before,” the universe.
 It is possible that our universe was “born” out of the collapse of another universe.

 - Space-Time (Space and Time)